-The passive house standard was developed in Europe to create cost-effective, low energy homes, with less complex heating and cooling systems, says the Green Building Council of Canada.
-This rigorous design and building standard has as its goal an 80 to 90 per cent energy saving per building.
+The passive house standard was developed in Europe to create cost-effective, low-energy homes, with less complex heating and cooling systems, says the Green Building Council of Canada.
+This rigorous design and building standard has a goal of 80 to 90 per cent energy savings per building.
 It focuses on ensuring the building is airtight and well insulated to drastically reduce energy needs.

 Once inspected and approved, R-2000 homes receive a Natural Resources Canada certificate and a label that is placed on the electrical panel.